 Creating a Cluster

-This article describes how to provision a Cassandra Cluster using the Instaclustr Console.
+This article describes how to provision an Apache Cassandra Cluster using the Instaclustr Console.
 You can alternatively choose to provision a Cassandra Cluster via the Instaclustr Provisioning API.

 - To get started, after setting up your user account and logging into the console, click the Create Cluster button.
 This will take you to the wizard for creating a new cluster.